bablokb/circuitpython-esp32at/doc/impl_notes.md

 Missing Functions
 -----------------

-`wifi.radio.stations_ap` and MDNS service discovery are not implemented due to missing support in the AT command set.
+MDNS service discovery is not implemented due to missing support in the AT command set.

+Web workflow is not supported, since it needs native wifi.